NNPDF/nnpdf/doc/sphinx/source/vp/checks.rst

 ==================

 Providers can have checks that verify that all the required preconditions are met.
-Checks are executed at the time at which the call node is just created and all its required dependencies are either in the namespace or scheduled to be produced.
+Checks are executed at the time at which the call node has just been created and all of its required dependencies are either in the namespace or scheduled to be produced.
 Checking functions take the current state of the namespace, as well as an unspecified set of other parameters (the interface is as yet undecided!).
 Therefore check functions should accept `**kwargs` arguments.
 Checks are decorated with the `reportengine.checks.make_argcheck` function.
-If checks don't pass, they must raise a `reportengine.checks.CheckError` exception.
+If checks do not pass, they must raise a `reportengine.checks.CheckError` exception.

-For example, given a reweighting function, we may want to check that the current PDF (the value that will be passed to the function) has a Monte Carlo error type, we might define a check like:
+For example, given a reweighting function, we may want to check that the current PDF (the value that will be passed to the function) has a Monte Carlo error type.
+We might define a check like:

 .. code:: python